 Present Simple vs Future Simple

 When do people the present simple and when do we use will?
-Let’s look at some sentences with will (the future simple tense) and sentences without it to better understand the meaning will adds and why speakers choose to use it.
+Let’s look at some sentences with will (the future simple tense) and sentences without it to better understand the meaning will adds and why people use it.

 Why do we use it?